 “Equity Sales and Manager Efficiency across Firms and the Business Cycle,” with Karen K. Lewis, first draft: March 2008; this draft: March 2011 (IMES Discussion Paper 2011-E-7, Bank of Japan).

-“Optimal Fiscal Policy with Endogenous Product Variety,” with Sanjay K. Chugh, first draft: April 2009; this draft: June 2015.
+“Optimal Fiscal Policy with Endogenous Product Variety,” with Sanjay K. Chugh and Alan Finkelstein Shapiro, first draft: April 2009; this draft: July 2020.
 NBER WP version (different approach to model description: explicit modeling of multi-product firm; same equilibrium conditions).

 “Relative Price Dynamics and the Aggregate Economy,” with Charles T. Carlstrom, Timothy S. Fuerst, and Kólver Hernández, first draft: May 2005; this draft: August 2006.